-As you know, in 2013 you will find countless sites which promise free scores or free credit reports… but very few actually deliver on that promise and some are just outright scams.
+As you know, you will find countless sites which promise free scores or free credit reports… but very few actually deliver on that promise and some are just outright scams.

 What is Quizzle.com?